 Whether you’re looking to update your professional skills, or wanting to sample distance learning before embarking on a postgraduate degree, we offer our modules for individual study.

-The Individual Professional Award (IPA) scheme enables you to study one or more outside the structure of a formal CeDEP degree programme.
+The Individual Professional Award (IPA) scheme enables you to study one or more modules outside the structure of a formal CeDEP degree programme.

 Most students study for IPAs over the course of a study year (30 weeks: February to October).
-However, for selected modules**, there is a second entry point during the year where students can study for an award in a shorter period (15 weeks: June to October).
-For further information and a list of modules available for June entry, see the Study Modules section at the bottom of this.
+However, for selected modules, there is a second entry point during the year where students can study for an award in a shorter period (15 weeks: June to October).

 In general, the Individual Professional Award caters for three categories of students: